yuzutao1990/yucleiclab.github.io/team/index.md

 </div>

 Dr. Zutao Yu is interested in nucleic acids chemical biology.
 His work bridges chemical biology and genomic medicine.
 He is interested in elucidating the roles of the epigenome and (epi-) transcriptome in both physiological and pathological conditions and developing strategies to manipulate them by targeting DNA and RNA.
-He uses advanced chemical biology techniques, such as drug-chromatin interaction detection, bifunctional molecules, in-situ on-target drug screening, and next-generation sequencing.
-His future research aims to innovate transcriptome- and genome-targeting strategies for modulating functional genomics in disease contexts like cancer, infectious diseases, and neurodegenerative disorders.
+He uses advanced chemical biology techniques, such as drug-chromatin interaction detection, bifunctional molecules, in situ on-target drug screening, and next-generation sequencing.
+His future research aims to innovate transcriptome- and genome-targeting strategies to modulate functional genomics in disease contexts like cancer, infectious diseases, and neurodegenerative disorders.

 ## Lab members

+Ruofan Peng
+Scientist
+PhD: Tokyo University

+Ze Zhang
+Scientist
+PhD: Nanjing University
 ---
 ## International PhD students
 We highly recommend that potential international PhD students apply ASTAR fully funded scholarship and join us as PhD students.
 For more information, please visit: SINGA (https://www.a-star.edu.sg/Scholarships/for-graduate-studies/singapore-international-graduate-award-singa); and contact us for research topics.